 Decorate terra cotta pots as a fun spring craft for kids.
 Give them as gifts or help children plant seeds in their creations!
 These pots make lovely Mother’s Day or teacher gifts with goodies or plants inside.

 I hope you enjoy this easy craft for decorating flower pots that I am sharing today!
 Decorating terra cotta pots is one of my favorite spring crafts for kids!
 Lots of room for customization, and they can really take pride in this craft and turn it into a lovely Mother’s Day gift or teacher gift.

-My kids really enjoyed stenciling their names onto these terra cotta clay pots, and I think they make beautiful Mother’s Day or teacher gifts!
+My kids really enjoyed stenciling their names onto these terra cotta clay pots (ours were just over 4 inches tall).

 We started off with our terra cotta pots and the supplies pictured above.
 My kids were anxious to get started, but they actually decided to wait until we had a couple friends over who could join in on the fun!

 The supplies were pretty easy for my independence-minded kids to use on their own!
 Five-year-old Johnny held the stencils in place for seven-year-old Emma.
 Here is her first letter:

 The stencils come four per sheet, but they are easier to work with if you cut them in four.
 We learned that you want to make sure you have a medium amount of paint on the sponge spouncer, but having too little is better than too much.